China Travel Guide:

 What is Where?

-China for First timers: Great Wall
+China for First timers: Temple of Heaven

 Sample Itinerary for your First Trip to China

-Step 2: When To Go To China
+When To Go

 China is a vast area, it has many climate zones and experiences a large range of weather patterns throughout the year.
 Summers for example, could be very hot and humid in the South and East regions, and winters in the North are bitter cold.

-If you are traveling with children, however, you might be limited to the Summer holiday months, so just know that it can get very very hot and humid in some areas, i.e. Shanghai and Hong Kong, bring plenty of sunscreen, sunglasses and a hat/cap!
+If you are traveling with children, however, you might be limited to the Summer holiday months, so just know that it can get very very hot and humid in some areas, i.e. Shanghai and Hong Kong, bring plenty of sunscreen, sunglasses and a hat!

 Knowing what to expect during the time of your travel is important.
 If there are any major holidays or celebrations, you need to pay special attention to your transportation and accomodation as this becomes very challenging during these times.